-Written explanation of any rights of appeal against formal enforcement will be given at the time action is taken, where we are required to do so.
+Written explanation of any rights of appeal against formal legal action will be given at the time action is taken.
 We cannot advise on the merits or details of any appeal.
 Please see section 9 below about how to complain about the service we provide.